TJH-RESEARCH/identity-reintegration/README.md

 ## Computational requirements
+To replicate the analysis, run the entire `0-replicate.R` script.

 Replicating this code will require a recent version of R (version 4.4.0 or later).
 You can download R from https://cran.rstudio.com

 If you already have R installed, running the "`renv/activate.R`" will download the dependent packages.
 It relies on the `renv` package, which you can read about at https://rstudio.github.io/renv/.
 This script is run as a part of the "replicate.R" file which runs the entire project.